Sirojka/get_git/readme.md

 **Build**

-First of all we need to copy of the project from GitHub repository, run in terminal `git clone https://github.com/asas.git`.
+Firstly we need to copy the project sources from GitHub repository to local computer, run in terminal `git clone https://github.com/Sirojka/get_git.git`.
 After, go to project folder with: `cd get_git`, and all you need is a run `./build_image.sh` file or run `sudo docker build -t "get_git" .` command from the root folder of the project.

 **Run**